hlandau/acmetool/_doc/SCHEMA.md

     to their equivalent ASCII form.
 (All text files in a State Directory must be UTF-8 encoded.)

+  - `key`: `type`: Optional string containing "", "rsa" or "ecdsa".
+If set to a non-empty value, only satisfied by keys with a public key of that type.

   - `margin`: Optional positive integer.
 If set, expresses the number of days before expiry at which a certificate should be replaced.
 The default value is implementation-dependent.